CLINICAL REHABILITATION AND MENTAL HEALTH COUNSELING (CRMH)

 Historical perspective, description, diagnoses, classification, etiology, patterns of functioning, current best practices with focus on RCP service delivery and community support; day-in-the-life component included.

-Prepares students for counseling practice with persons with developmental disabilities; focuses on achievement of person-centered, independent community life.
+Prepares students for counseling practice with persons with developmental disabilities, focusing on achievement of a participatory, person-centered, independent, productive community life.

 Faculty-mentored independent study to pursue specific interests and topics.